Freezer Bowl: Overview

 The game was one of the few in NFL history in which the same team kicked off to begin both halves.
 Cincinnati won the toss and instead of receiving, elected to have the brutally cold wind at their backs to start the game, believing it would neutralize San Diego's passing game and help the Bengals to build an early lead.
-The strategy paid off as Cincinnati built a 10–0 lead in the first quarter.
+Their strategy succeeded, as Cincinnati built a 10–0 lead in the first quarter.
 San Diego would score their only touchdown in the second, but gave up another score to the Bengals and trailed 17–7 at halftime.
 Accordingly, San Diego used its option at the beginning of the second half to receive the kickoff, resulting in Cincinnati kicking off to begin both halves—and in the same direction both times, using their second half option to again begin the half with the wind at their backs.

 Aided by an 18-yard completion from Anderson to tight end Dan Ross, Cincinnati scored first with a 31-yard field goal from kicker Jim Breech.
 Then linebacker Rick Razzano forced a fumble from Chargers’ rookie kick returner James Brooks, and Don Bass recovered for the Bengals on the San Diego 12-yard line.
 Following a 4-yard run by Charles Alexander, the Bengals scored a touchdown on an 8-yard pass from Anderson to tight end M. L. Harris, increasing their lead to 10–0.
 Brooks returned the ensuing kickoff 35 yards to the 43-yard line.
 Then on 3rd down and 9, Fouts’ 21-yard completion to Wes Chandler moved the ball to the Bengals’ 33.
-However, Cincinnati's defense halted the drive at the 18-yard line and it ended with no points when Rolf Benirschke, kicking into the fierce wind, missed a 37-yard field goal attempt.
+However, Cincinnati's defense halted the drive at the 18-yard line and it ended with no points when Rolf Benirschke, kicking into the wind, missed a 37-yard field goal attempt.

 After a Bengals punt, Chandler gave the Chargers good field position with a 7-yard return to the 45-yard line.
-San Diego then drove 55 yards and cut their deficit to 10–7 when Fouts, desperately trying to avoid a hit from lineman Eddie Edwards, managed to fire a pass to Kellen Winslow, who subsequently raced from the line of scrimmage 33 yards down the right sideline for a score.
-Nevertheless, the Bengals stormed right back on a drive set up by David Verser’s 40-yard kickoff return to the 46-yard line.
+San Diego then drove 55 yards and cut their deficit to 10–7 when Fouts, trying to avoid a hit from lineman Eddie Edwards, managed to fire a pass to Kellen Winslow, who subsequently raced from the line of scrimmage 33 yards down the right sideline for a score.
+The Bengals stormed right back on a drive set up by David Verser’s 40-yard kickoff return to the 46-yard line.
 Faced with 3rd down and 7 inside the red zone later in the drive, Anderson kept the drive going with a 16-yard completion to Isaac Curtis on the Chargers’ 1-yard line, and fullback Pete Johnson scored a touchdown run on the next play, giving them a 17–7 lead.